Scout rifle: Ruger Gunsite Scout

 In 2011, Ruger introduced the Ruger Gunsite Scout, a redesigned scout rifle based on their Model 77 action and developed with Gunsite Training Center.
 The new rifle debuted at the 2011 SHOT show bearing the adopted name "Gunsite Scout Rifle" mounted on the grip cap.
 The rifle features a matte black receiver, a 16.5 in cold-hammer forged alloy steel barrel, a forward mounted picatinny rail, a 3, 5 or 10-round detachable box magazine, a flash suppressor, an adjustable ghost-ring rear iron sight, a polymer trigger guard, and a black laminate wood stock with length-of-pull spacers.
 The rifle is chambered in .308 caliber and weighs 7 lb.

 Mossberg MVP Scout

 At the 2015 SHOT Show, O.F.
 Mossberg & Sons introduced a scout rifle based on their MVP platform.
-The Mossberg MVP Scout was originally offered in both 5.56×45mm and .308 Winchester chamberings (though by 2020, the 5.56mm variant was no longer listed on Mossberg's website).
+The Mossberg MVP Scout is offered in both 5.56×45mm and .308 Winchester chamberings.
 The MVP platform is notable for being designed to feed from either AR-15-compatible STANAG magazines (in the 5.56mm variant) or AR-10- and M1A/M14-compatible magazines (in the .308 variant).
 The MVP Scout features a synthetic matte black receiver, a 16.5 in medium threaded bull barrel that comes stock with an A2-style flash hider, an extended Picatinny rail as well as a ghost-ring rear sight and fiber-optic front sight.
 The .308 caliber MVP Scout weights 6.75 lb.